-I have worked across media, civil society, development, politics, culture and activism, and have lived for longer periods in the Balkans and Africa since the late 1990s.
+Since the late 1990s I have worked with media, civil society, development, politics, culture and activism in Denmark, the Balkans and Africa.
+Copenhagen is home, but I have lived and worked for longer periods of time in Serbia, Uganda/South Sudan and Tanzania.

-I have an MA in African Studies from University of Copenhagen with a thesis based on field work in Tanzania.
-In November 2019, I started a PhD at Copenhagen Business School, which connects with the research project Everyday Humanitarianism in Tanzania examining practices in everyday lives of citizens engaging in humanitarianism outside of formal structures.
-See here.
+In 2017, I completed an MA in African Studies from University of Copenhagen with a thesis based on field work in Kigoma in Tanzania.
+On 1 November 2019, I started a PhD at Copenhagen Business School, which connects to the research project Everyday Humanitarianism in Tanzania that examines practices in everyday lives of citizens engaging in helping outside of formal, institutional structures.

-Amongst others as Project Coordinator at Main Library of Copenhagen with the Sudanese cartoonist Khalid Albaih and International Cities of Refuge Network (ICORN) (2018), and by co-curating a photo exhibition at the Museum of African Art in Belgrade in Serbia – providing a platform for young African photographers’ nuancing of everyday life on Instagram in East Africa (2019).
+I draw on solid practical experience from life and work in places which typically demand the ability to improvise – over working with politicians, journalists, activists and artists – to managing independent assignments.
+I have made an effort in applying my experience from Africa and the Balkans, such as challenging narratives of perceptions of the global South, when working with public debate, learning sessions and dissemination of information.
+In 2018 as Project Coordinator at Main Library of Copenhagen with the Sudanese cartoonist Khalid Albaih and International Cities of Refuge Network (ICORN) (2018), and in 2019 co-curating a photo exhibition at the Museum of African Art in Belgrade in Serbia – providing a platform for young African photographers’ nuancing of everyday lives on Instagram in East Africa (2019).